CybOXProject/cyboxproject.github.io/community/index.md

 * [Key Resources & Contacts](https://stixproject.github.io/oasis-cti-info.html)

 ##Discussion List & Archive
 OASIS will host a new STIX Discussion List and Archives once the transition is completed in July 2015.
 The pre-transition Discussion List Archives will also be retained.
 Once the OASIS list is operational, information about it will be posted here.

-Information on joining the existing list (soon to be defunct) can be found [here](http://cybox.mitre.org/community/registration.html).
+* Information on joining the existing list (soon to be defunct) can be found [here](http://cybox.mitre.org/community/registration.html).
+* The pre-transition Discussion List Archives can be found [here](http://making-security-measurable.1364806.n2.nabble.com/CybOX-Discussion-List-Archive-f7579263.html).

 ##Contact Us
 * [cybox@mitre.org](mailto:cybox@mitre.org)